Skip to content

 2. Handle Nonce Conflicts

-If multiple requests are sent within the same millisecond, increment the nonce:
+If multiple requests are sent with the same base value, increment the nonce:

 class NonceManager {